-Category Ref Content 1 Select a topic and plan the work 1.1 Investigate an information systems problem and identify the needs of users of the computer-based solution.
+Category Ref Content 1 Select a topic and 1.1 Investigate a problem and identify the needs of users of plan the work 4.0 the computer-based solution.
 1.2 Produce a specification of the requirements.
 1.3 Identify milestones to provide project management.
-1.4 Produce a formal proposal for a joint or individual project.
-2 Compare possible solutions 2.1 Compare contemporary solutions to given problems.
-2.2 Select the best solution for a given situation, considering resource and other constraints.
-3 Design and implement the chosen solution 3.1 Select and apply appropriate technologies and techniques to the stages of the problem solution.
-3.2 Discuss legal, social, ethical and professional considerations of the problem solution.
-Evaluate the fitness for purpose 4.1 Discuss approaches to project evaluation. of the solution created 4.2 Select and apply an appropriate means of testing the solution.
+1.4 Produce a formal proposal to a professional standard for an individual project.
+2 Compare possible solutions 2.1 Critically evaluate contemporary solutions to given problems.
+2.2 Select the best solution for a given situation, considering resource and other constraints, and justify the selected approach.
+3 Design and implement the 3.1 Evaluate, select and apply appropriate technologies and techniques to the stages of the problem solution. chosen solution 3.2 Evaluate appropriate legal, social, ethical and professional implications of the problem solution.
+4 Evaluate the fitness for purpose of the solution created 4.1 Compare a range of mechanisms for demonstrating the value of a project and rank them according to appropriately selected criteria.
+4.2 Select and apply an appropriate means of testing the fitness for purpose of the project.
 4.3 Provide evidence of the fitness for purpose.
-Document the project to an 5.1 Produce a project report to a good level of presentation. appropriate professional level 5.2 Evaluate the success of both the product and the process of the project, including personal reflection.
-5.3 Discuss how the solution and process might be improved in future.
+4.4 Critically evaluate the effectiveness of the developed solution.
+5 Document the project to an 5.1 Produce a detailed and coherent project report to a professional level of presentation. appropriate professional level 5.2 Produce an in-depth critical appraisal of both the product and the process of the project, including personal reflection.
+5.3 Evaluate how the solution and process might be improved in future.